kisom/crypto_intro/pycrypto.md

 of both encryption and decryption.
 * *hash*: a set of cryptographic transformations that take a large input and transform it to a unique (typically fixed-size) output.
-For hashes to be cryptographically secure, collisions should be practically nonexistent and it should be practically impossible to determine the input from the output.
+For hashes to be cryptographically secure, collisions should be practically nonexistent.
+It should be practically impossible to determine the input from the output.

 Cryptography is an often misunderstood component of information security, so